Leadership in Professional Development in Technology for Schools

 Potential and practicing education professionals who foresee being in a position to integrate technology and information literacy in 21st century schools.

-No particular prerequisites for this GAC.
+There are no particular prerequisites for this GAC.
 However, courses listed under the GAC may have prerequisites that need to be satisfied.
 Students should consult the instructors prior to taking the individual courses.

 LTEC 5030 – Foundations of Learning Technology.
 3 hours.
 Introduction to learning technologies that includes an analysis of computer use, applications and pedagogy in education.
 Topics include software (including open source) and hardware evaluation, planning computer education curricula and facilities, technology integration, information literacy elements, mobile technologies and the convergence between home and school contexts.
 Attention will be paid to the range and limitations of technological opportunities in a diversity of socio-economic school districts and student populations.
 Includes instruction on how to collaborate (social networking for the introvert) and a module on two aspects of knowledge management: engendering student responsibility for personal and life learning, and management of digital resources developed and/or used within the school (for example, learning object repositories).
 Assignments include collaborative projects for instructional partners.